Real Recipes From Real Home Cooks ®

 6

-In a mixer, whip the reserved scooped potatoes on low until mixed.
+Using a mixer, whip the reserved scooped potatoes.
 Add the butter, sour cream, parsley, and Cajun spice.
-Mix until well blended, 2 to 3 minutes, then remove from the mixer.
+Mix until well blended, 2 to 3 minutes.

 • Adding cheese to the bowl.